mitchellkrogza/nginx-ultimate-bad-bot-blocker/AUTO-CONFIGURATION.md

 Downloading [FROM]=>  [REPO]/bots.d/custom-bad-referrers.conf   [TO]=>  /etc/nginx/bots.d/custom-bad-referrers.conf
 ```

+**Both setup-ngxblocker & install-ngxblocker can be configured with custom installation / update locations from the command line.
+Run the scripts with --help or -h to view options.**

 ## STEP 3:

 Now run the install script with the -x parameter to download all the necessary files from the repository: